 - Marialva is a listed National Heritage site, and the castle ruins are incredible

-- Romantic and indulgent; candelit dinners, breakfast served whenever you want, a double daybed area above the pool (stargaze here at night), and a new open-air sunset lounge
+- Romantic and indulgent; candelit dinners, breakfast served whenever you want, a double daybed area above the pool (stargaze here at night), and an open-air sunset lounge

 - Delightful owners and very kind, attentive staff; nothing is too much trouble

 - Great food (home cooking with gourmet flourishes); or you can self cater

 - No restaurants or shops in the village

 - Not all accommodation has self-catering facilities, and the restaurant doesn't open until 8pm

 - Not ideal for toddlers - an unheated pool, lots of unprotected drops and no kids' meals